fiware-docker/docker-container-service/docs/userguide/user-guide.md

 The port bindings to the host external ports are restricted to those that the docker auto assigns in the ephermal port range which typically ranges from 32768 to 61000.
 Thus the -P or --publish-all flags are supported but specifying a value in the host port with the -p or --publish flag are rejected.

-Currrently, private network creation is not supported but we intent provide support in the future.
+Currrently, private network creation is not supported but we intend to provide such support in the future.

 ## Managing container data